gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 ---

 ## VIII.
-The Exceptions — And What They Show
+The Exceptions, and What They Show

 There are exceptions to the visibility system.

-Some people who are genuinely expert are also genuinely visible.
+Some people are genuinely expert and genuinely visible at once.
 Some platforms reward accuracy and depth.
 Some audiences seek out genuine expertise.
 Some corners of the internet maintain standards.

-The exceptions matter —
+The exceptions matter,
 not because they refute the general pattern but because they show what is possible.

-**What the exceptions have in common:**
+What do these exceptions have in common?

 They have found a niche
 where the audience is self-selected for caring about accuracy.

+Trust accumulates over time,
-They have built trust over time — the trust that comes from being right when it was hard to be right, from admitting error,
+the trust that comes from
+being right when it was hard to be right, from admitting error,